Arjun-kmr/Lending_Club_Case_Study/README.md

 ### Project Information

 > Lending Club is a lending platform that lends money to people in need at an interest rate based on their credit history and other factors.
-In this blog, we will analyze this data and pre-process it based on our need and build a machine learning model that can identify a potential defaulter based on customer history of transactions with Lending Club..
+In this blog, we will analyze this data and pre-process it based on our need and build a machine learning model that can identify a potential defaulter based on customer history of transactions with Lending Club.

 ### Project Background